Patient Privacy Policies (HIPAA)

 Victims of Abuse, Neglect or Domestic Violence.
 If we reasonably believe you are a victim of abuse, neglect or domestic violence, in accordance with current Pennsylvania law, we may disclose your PHI to a governmental authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect, or domestic violence.

 Health Oversight Activities.
-We may disclose your PHI to a health oversight agency that is responsible to ensure compliance with rules of government health programs such as Medicare and Medicaid.
+We may disclose your PHI to a health oversight agency that is responsible for ensuring compliance with rules of government health programs such as Medicare and Medicaid.
 These oversight activities include, for example, audits, investigations, inspections and licensure.

 Legal Proceedings and Law Enforcement.
 We may disclose your PHI in response to a court order, subpoena, or other lawful process.